finos/symphony-wdk/docs/deployment.md

 The [Getting started](./getting-started.md) guide explains how the Symphony Generator can be used to create a sample project with configuration files.

-_In its current version, the WDK does not persist state except in memory, so restarting the bot means all running workflow's state is lost.
-Running multiple instances of the bot for high availability is also not yet supported._
+By default, the WDK does not persist state except in memory, so restarting the bot means all running workflow's state is lost.
+In order to have a persistent database, you need to change Camunda specific configuration (see [Persistent database part](./deployment.md#camunda-specific-configuration))

+_Running multiple instances of the bot for high availability is not yet supported._

 ## Configuration